underscoreio/scalax15-slick/README.md

 Slides and course content licensed [CC-BY-NC-SA 4.0], code samples licensed [Apache 2.0].

-**IMPORTANT!
-Please follow the QUICK START below PRIOR TO THE CONFERENCE.**

 [![Join the chat at https://gitter.im/underscoreio/scalax15-slick](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/underscoreio/scalax15-slick?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 # Quick Start

+A [screencast] of the workshop content is available on Vimeo.

-Follow the instructions below prior to the conference to get started.
+Follow the instructions below to get set up.
 Doing so will prevent you having to download the internet on conference wifi!
 You will need a Java 8 compatible JVM and a familiar programmer's text editor or IDE.
 If you have any problems please let me know on the [Gitter channel].